 Planning your trip to the Faroe Islands

-In doing this before you get there you can properly choose what kind of rental car you want, and how long you need it for.
+In planning out your destinations beforehand, you can correctly choose what kind of rental car you want and how long you need it for.

 Is it safe to drive in the Faroe Islands?

-The Faroe Islands is one of the safest destinations in the world!
+The Faroe Islands are one of the safest destinations in the world!
 You can venture out day or night without worrying about much of any crime.
-This makes it an ideal places to travel to for solo female travelers.
+This makes it an ideal place to travel to for solo female travelers.

-The roads in the Faroes are well maintained, paved, and in general very fun to drive.
-However if road conditions are bad it’s best to drive extra cautiously.
+The roads in the Faroes are well maintained, paved, and generally fun to drive.
+However, if road conditions are bad, it’s best to drive extra cautiously.

 Arriving in the Faroe Islands

 The Faroe Islands are not a big place.
-There are really only two places to pick up and drop off your rental car.
-One being the Vágar Airport and the other in the capital, Tórshavn.
+There are only two places to pick up and drop off your rental car.
+One is the Vágar Airport and the other in the capital, Tórshavn.

-Yes, the Faroe Islands have public buses.
-There are several opportunities to shuttle to Tórshavn by bus.
+The Faroe Islands have public buses and there are several opportunities to shuttle to Tórshavn by bus.
 Check the bus schedule here.
-However if you did not book you accommodation in Tórshavn, you’ll need a car.
+However, you’ll need a car if you did not book your accommodation in Tórshavn.

 Booking your rental vehicle

 It’s advisable to pre-book your rental vehicle in the Faroe Islands.
 It’s straightforward to do online before landing.
-If you wait to book a rental car until you arrive you’ll likely face higher charges and run the risk of having the rental vehicles sold out.
+If you wait to book a rental car until you arrive, you’ll likely face higher charges and risk having the rental vehicles sold out, especially in summer season.

 If you’re traveling as a group, it’s worth considering whether to name more than one driver.
-Doing this, you can divide up the driving time – but most rental agencies will charge you more for the privilege.
+You can divide up the driving time by doing this, but most rental agencies will charge you more for the privilege.

-You can drive in Faroe Islands with a latin license
+You can drive in the Faroe Islands with a Latin license

 Choosing your rental vehicle

-Drivers in the Faroe Islands drive on the right-hand side of the road, same as North America, with the steering wheel on the left-hand side of the vehicle as a result.
+Drivers in the Faroe Islands drive on the right-hand side of the road, the same as in North America, with the steering wheel on the left-hand side of the vehicle.

-Most vehicles in the Faroes – including rental cars – are manual transmission, with a gear shift.
-If you don’t think you’ll be happy driving a manual car, automatics are typically available, generally for a higher price.
+Most vehicles in the Faroes – including rental cars – are manual transmissions with a gear shift.
+Automatics are typically available for a higher price if you don’t think you’ll be happy driving a manual car.
 Make sure you make this desire clear when booking.